 NYGC – Recognized Leader in the Genomic Research of Autism

 The New York Genome Center (NYGC), in partnership with the Simons Foundation and the National Human Genome Research Institute (NHGRI), has become a recognized leader in the genomic research of autism.

-In 2015, the NYGC was awarded $40 million, over four years, from NHGRI, a division of the National Institutes of Health (NIH), to create a Center for Common Disease Genomics (CCDG) collaborative large-scale genome sequencing program focused on the study of autism.
-Over 19,000 autism whole genomes were sequenced and analyzed by year-end 2018, and studies are underway to identify the relation between autism-associated DNA sequence variants, RNA transcription, and splicing defects.
-The NYGC has also begun whole-genome sequencing on 439 families in the SPARK (Simons Foundation Powering Autism Research for Knowledge) initiative, with another 702 families in the pipeline and many more planned for 2019.
+In 2015, the NYGC was awarded $40 million, over four years, from the National Human Genome Research Institute, a division of the National Institutes of Health, to create a Center for Common Disease Genomics collaborative large-scale genome sequencing program focused on advancing understanding of common diseases, including autism.
+By year-end 2018, over 19,000 whole genomes of autism patients and their families were sequenced.
+The NYGC has also begun whole genome sequencing on 439 families in the SPARK (Simons Foundation Powering Autism Research for Knowledge) initiative.
+Another 702 families are in the pipeline and many more planned for 2019.